Native American Heritage Month

 This guy was already not on my list of favorite humans, so I wasn’t completely surprised with the way the situation went down.
 I (politely) explained to him that “Don Colón” wasn’t a good guy and I don’t do Columbus Day.
 Long story short, 20 minutes later this dude’s still defending Columbus as a shining star of pure

 Spanish stolen gold, and refusing to refer to his victims as anything but “Indians”.

 En fin 🙄

-But at least that pesado provided inspiration to create this fun activity.
-Though it originally began as a (not so) silent protest the week I was meant to be teaching about Colón, it’s become part of my November repertoire for Native American history month, and I hope it becomes a part of yours!
+Long story short, that pesado provided the inspiration to create a couple of meaningful and enjoyable activities, introducing just a little taste of Native American culture to my students here in Spain.
+What began as a (not so) silent protest the week I was meant to be teaching about Colón, has become an important part of my November repertoire for Native American Heritage Month every year, and I hope it becomes a part of yours!

-The goal here is not to present an in-depth history lesson, but rather to present a glimpse of new information using context and vocabulary that students are already familiar with, introducing students to Native Americans in a respectful light highlighting art, culture and achievements.
+The goal here is not to present an in-depth history lesson, but rather to present a glimpse of new information using context and vocabulary that students are already familiar with.
+I´ve found that my students know next to nothing about Native Americans aside from Pocahontus, so this has become a way to share a bit about their art, culture and achievements.

 When presenting completely new information in L2 (the second language), it’s important to use low-level vocabulary to avoid overwhelming the students (new info + advanced vocab/grammar = too much input).
 For the clues in this activity, I focus on vocabulary related to:

 - compass directions